Wannier Functions Dually Localized in Space and Energy: Results

 \subsection{Ethylene}

-To demonstrate the utility of dual localization in molecules, we simulate ethylene with the geometry from \cite{marzari_maximally_1997}.
-We use a \SI{10}{\angstrom} unit cell with the molecule centered at the origin and sample only the $\Gamma$.
+To demonstrate the utility of dual localization in molecules, we simulate ethylene with the geometry from \cite{marzari1997}.
+We use a \SI{10}{\angstrom} unit cell with the molecule centered at the origin and sample only $\bk = \Gamma$.
 Thus, disentanglement is unnecessary, and we construct 36 DLWFs from 36 bands, 6 of which are occupied.
-Setting $\gamma=0.47714$ recovers DLWFs closely related to molecular orbitals.
-The lowest-energy DLWF corresponds to a $\sigma$ bond between the carbon atoms, and the next four resemble combinations of C--C and C--H bonding orbitals.
-The highest-energy occupied DLWF corresponds to a $\pi$ bonding orbital, and the lowest unoccupied DLWF to a $\pi^*$ antibonding orbital.
-Their isoplots are shown in Fig. \ref{fig:ethyl.isos}, and the individual DLWF data are in the Supplemental Material.
+Setting $\gamma = 0.47714$ produces DLWFs closely related to molecular orbitals.
+The lowest-energy DLWF corresponds to a $\sigma$ bond between the carbon atoms, and the next four resemble combinations of \ce{C-C} and \ce{C-H} bonding orbitals.
+The highest-energy occupied DLWF corresponds to a $\pi$ bonding orbital, and the lowest unoccupied DLWF to a $\pi^*$ antibonding orbital (Fig.~\ref{fig:ethyl.isos}).
+The four unoccupied DLWFs next lowest in energy are degenerate, as noted in the tabulated DLWF information provided in the Supplemental Material, and can be characterized as \ce{C-H} $\sigma^*$ orbitals.